Generational Divide

 "Generational Divide" is a song by American rock band, Blink-182.
-The song was released on June 21, 2019 through Columbia Records, as the second single from the band's eighth studio album, Nine.
+The song was released on June 21, 2019, through Columbia Records, as the second single from the band's eighth studio album, Nine.
 It was written by bassist Mark Hoppus, drummer Travis Barker, and guitarist Matt Skiba, as well as producer John Feldmann, and songwriters Benjamin Berger, Ryan McMahon, and Ryan Rabin.
+At just under a minute in length, the song embraces a hardcore style, built around a burst of aggressive, fast-paced punk energy.
+Hoppus developed the song after an argument with his son.
+It was ultimately trimmed from a longer, more complex composition.

+Its release was accompanied by a music video directed by Kevin Kerslake, showing the band performing in a confined room covered in flyers from influential punk acts.

 Background

 Unlike the band's previous single, "Blame It On My Youth", "Generational Divide" uses a noticeably more aggressive and darker tone, while also being much shorter than most of the band's previous singles.

 The song is based on an argument Hoppus had with his son when driving him to the bus stop one morning before school.
 Afterwards, he went to the studio and wrote "Generational Divide" based on the fight.
 The theme of the song was "nothing changes if nothing changes."
 In an interview with Kat Corbett at SiriusXM's Lithium, Hoppus also explained that the song's brief length was the result of it being trimmed from a three-minute song preceding it.
 Initially, "Generational Divide" was a longer song with a very different structure: it shifted between three-quarter time and four-quarter time, which Hoppus described as reminiscent of the Beatles' "She's Leaving Home".
 In the end, the group preferred the snippet towards its conclusion where it grew faster, and simply decided to clip that portion off and release it.